 THE INTERNATIONAL-SIZE 1976 CADILLAC SEVILLE

 The Seville made its official debut on May 1, 1975, as an early 1976 model.
 Cadillac carefully avoided calling it a compact; advertisements called it “international-size.”
-To forestall any misapprehension that it was an economy model, the Seville became the most expensive car in Cadillac’s line-up, other than the Series 75 limousines — it was even costlier than an Eldorado convertible.
+To forestall any misapprehension that it was an economy model, the Seville became the most expensive car in Cadillac’s line-up other than the Series 75 limousines — the Seville was even costlier than an Eldorado convertible.

 The Seville’s fuel-injected Oldsmobile engine produced a modest 180 net horsepower (134 kW), the same as a 1976 Mercedes 450SE.
 With taller gearing and about 200 pounds (91 kg) more weight than the Mercedes, acceleration was leisurely; 0-60 mph (0-97 km/h) took around 13 seconds, although top speed was a respectable 110 mph (175 km/h).
 Fuel economy was slightly disappointing, averaging around 16 mpg (14.7 L/100 km), although that was no worse than a V8 Mercedes.
 (It’s worth noting that nearly half of all U.S. Mercedes sales during this period were of the smaller 240D and 300D diesels, which had glacial acceleration, but much better fuel economy.)

 The Seville’s road manners were a matter of taste.
-Reviewers were consistently impressed with its suppression of noise, vibration, and harshness; contemporary road tests found that the Seville was significantly quieter than either the Mercedes 450SE or the Rolls-Royce Silver Shadow.
+Reviewers were consistently impressed with its suppression of noise, vibration, and harshness.
+In fact, contemporary road tests found that the Seville was significantly quieter than either the Mercedes 450SE or the Rolls-Royce Silver Shadow.
 On smooth roads, the Cadillac had a pleasingly well-damped ride with little of the typical land yacht’s waft and float and was far more maneuverable than the bigger Cadillacs of its time.
 However, the Seville could not match either the grip or the solidity of the contemporary S-Class Benz.
-If pushed too hard, its belt-and-braces structure made itself known, resulting in the occasional ragged body motion.
-Car and Driver‘s Michael Jordan wondered (somewhat unfairly, we think) if Cadillac had deliberately left the Seville somewhat unpolished in hopes buyers would perceive it as more Teutonic.
-The consensus of critical opinion was that the Seville was not up to Benz standards, but it was a fine Cadillac.
+If pushed too hard, the Cadillac’s belt-and-braces structure made itself known, resulting in the occasional ragged body motion.
+Car and Driver‘s Michael Jordan wondered (unfairly, we think) if Cadillac had deliberately left the Seville somewhat unpolished in hopes buyers would perceive it as more Teutonic.
+The consensus of critical opinion was that the Seville was not up to Mercedes standards, but it was a fine Cadillac.